payloadcms/enterprise-website-cms/README.md

-# Learn With Jason Payload CMS boilerplate
+# Enterprise Website Design System CMS boilerplate
-This is a boilerplate for a CMS built with [Payload](https://payloadcms.com) used on the [Learn With Jason](https://www.twitch.tv/videos/1634169498) Twitch stream.
-This is a starter template that showcases how to scaffold out collections, globals and fields in Payload.
+This is a boilerplate for a CMS built with [Payload](https://payloadcms.com)This is a starter template that showcases how to scaffold out collections, globals and fields in Payload.
 You can pull this down and launch it locally to see how it works.

 ## Getting Started
 1. Clone this repo